aelhin07/SUM1-2026/project/README.md

 ---
 ## Acknowledgements
-This project was built as the CS50P Final Project.
-Claude and ChatGPT were used as coding assistants whenever we ran into a problem or got stuck, helping us debug and think through solutions.
-ChatGPT was also used to help generate the list of common 5-letter words in words.txt.
-Oscar Elizondo helped test the game by playing through multiple rounds and checking that the color feedback and edge cases worked correctly.
-All code, design decisions, and understanding of the implementation are our own.
+This project was created for the CS50P Final Project.
+We used Claude and ChatGPT as coding assistants when we had problems or got stuck.
+They helped us find bugs and think of possible solutions.
+ChatGPT was also used to help create the list of common 5-letter words in the `words.txt` file.
+Oscar Elizondo helped test the game by playing several rounds.
+He checked that the colors worked correctly and that the game handled different cases properly.
+All the code, design choices, and understanding of how the project works are our own.